How Do You Install a GFCI Outlet?

 Mastering GFCI Installation for Safety and Compliance

-Following NFPA 70 and NFPA 70E, electricians ensure safe GFCI installations that protect users and meet code standards.
+Following NFPA 70 (the NEC) and NFPA 70E, electricians ensure safe GFCI installations that protect users and meet code standards.
 Proper techniques prevent hazards and ensure reliability.

 Installation and Safety Procedures